ExFace/Core/Docs/Tutorials/BookClub_walkthrough/1_Preparation.md

 # Things to do before the BookClub tutorial

+## 1. Check the requirements

+The tutorial assumes, that

+- you have the workbench up and running as described in the [installation guides](../../Installation/index.md)).
+- you are logged on as a superuser (e.g. `admin/password`).
+- your current language is english (either set for your user or as `SERVER.DEFAULT_LOCALE` in [System.config.json](../../Administration/Configuration/index.md).
+- you have the `exface.JEasyUIFacade` as your default facade.
+This should be the case if you did not change anything in the installation guide.

+Should you use another user or facade, the screenshots may look different from what you see.
+The general logic remains the same!

+## 2. Create a new database for the book club

 We will use a MySQL database to store all the data required for the [book club tutorial](index.md).

-## 1. Make sure the workbench in up and running

-Follow the [installation guide](../../Installation/index.md) for your server stack.

-## 2. Create a new database for the book club

 Copy&paste the following SQL to your favorite SQL management tool.
 It will create a database named `tutorial_bookclub`.
 You can change that name, of course, but you will need to keep track of it in all subsequent steps yourself!